Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/www/ProjectManagement.md

 ---
 title: Project Management
 ---
+### Scope of Work

+Our project is broken into two main components: experimental and numerical modelling.

 ### Teamwork Strategy
 1. **Ensure Communication**: Establish clear and consistent communication channels to facilitate information sharing and collaboration.